-Routines at the weekend are determined by what is happening around the boarding houses but in the Senior Houses bedtimes on Friday and Saturday evenings may be 30 minutes later - providing you have a good recent behavioural record.
+Routines at the weekend are determined by what is happening around the boarding houses but in the Senior Houses bedtimes on Friday and Saturday evenings may be 30 minutes later.
 There are no prep times on Friday, Saturday or Sunday evenings and there is no early morning practice on Saturday or Sunday mornings.

-ς 9.00am Breakfast
+9.00am Breakfast

-ATC 9.20am Registration
+S 9.20am Registration

-SATURDAY 9.30am Saturday morning activities
+A 9.30am Saturday morning activities

-A 12.30pm Ongoing lunch to 1.00pm
+Т 12.30pm Ongoing lunch to 1.00pm

-6.00pm Supper
+U R 6.00pm Supper

-6.40pm Free time
+R D 6.40pm Free time

-7.00pm Social events
+A Y 7.00pm Social events

-SUI 9.30am - 12.30pm Ongoing brunch
+S U 9.30am - 12.30pm Ongoing brunch

-SUNDAY 6.00pm Supper
+N 6.00pm Supper

-6.40pm Free time
+D 6.40pm Free time

-9.00pm House Meeting All students in House
+A Y 9.00pm House Meeting All students in House